mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

 ## Conclusion

-As we saw above, Apache MXNet Gluon API and PyTorch are similar in use.
+As we saw above, Apache MXNet Gluon API and PyTorch have many similarities.
+The main difference lies in terminology (Tensor vs. NDArray) and behavior of accumulating gradients: gradients are accumulated in PyTorch and overwritten in Apache MXNet.
+The rest of the code is very similar, and it is quite straightforward to move code from one framework to the other.

 ## Recommended Next Steps

-While Apache MXNet Gluon API is very similar to PyTorch, there are some extra functionality using which can make your code even faster.
+While Apache MXNet Gluon API is very similar to PyTorch, there are some extra functionality that can make your code even faster.

 * Check out [Hybridize tutorial](https://beta.mxnet.io/guide/packages/gluon/hybridize.html) to learn how to write imperative code which can be converted to symbolic one.